-How Much Antidepressants Cost Without Insurance & Other Costs of Depression
+How Much Do Antidepressants Cost Without Insurance in 2022?

 The average cost of generic antidepressants without insurance is $62.50 for 30 tablets, while the average cost of brand-name antidepressants is $487.75.
 If your medication is covered by insurance, you may pay a significantly lower price.
 In addition to antidepressants, many people manage their depression with supplements, exercise, and therapy.

 If you don’t have insurance or if your plan does not cover the cost of medications you need, Mira’s prescription portal can help you locate pharmacies to get antidepressants for the lowest cost near you.
 In addition, Mira offers coupon codes that can be used to get your medication at a discounted price, up to 80% less.

 Cost of Antidepressants Without Insurance

 The cost of antidepressants without insurance depends on what medication you get, your dosage, a generic or brand name medication, and where you get the prescription from.
 Below we outline the average retail cost of the common dosages for 10 generic and brand name medications used to treat depression.
 All of the prices below are for 30 capsules of each medication.